DXHeroes/knowledge-base-content/issues/increased_cost.md

   Talk about the project, share the ideas.
   For more information, see the Bus Factor, Pair Programming, or Ritual Definition.
 4. **Manage**
-  A good project management can save a lot of time and money.
+  A good Project Management can save a lot of time and money.
 Make reasonable deadlines, check the developers regularly but do not micromanage them.
 Motivate the team and listen to everyone.
   For more information, see Demotivated Team.
 5. **Speed up the marketing**
   The product can be marketed before it is even finished.